Israeli strikes kill journalists and aid-seekers as Australia backs Palestinian statehood

 Israel’s military targeted an Al Jazeera correspondent with an airstrike Sunday, killing him.
 The strike killed a total of eight people, including six journalists and two other civilians, according to Shifa Hospital.
 Press advocates described the attack as a brazen assault on those documenting the war.

-The network said that along with its correspondent, four others of the slain journalists also worked for Al Jazeera.
+The network said that along with its correspondent, three others of the slain journalists also worked for Al Jazeera.

 The Israeli military claimed responsibility for the strike.
 It came less than a year after Israeli army officials first accused correspondent Anas al-Sharif and other Al Jazeera journalists of being members of the militant groups Hamas and Islamic Jihad, an allegation that Al Jazeera and al-Sharif have previously dismissed as baseless.

-Note: This story has been corrected to show that four of the six slain journalists were Al Jazeera employees, not five, as the network had initially said.